 Let’s start by considering what you should include in your press release.
 As a business owner, you probably already know your target audience’s needs and how your offering can deliver.
 What your ideal customer would look for in a product or service would be pretty predictable, and you probably already have the product or service you offer.
 John Griffin wrote: You need to design your release to give potential customers an impression of your product or service in the form of a press release.
 You can tweak this until you get what you’re looking for.

 Where should I publish my press release?

 However, in some cases, you may need to send a press release to the media.
-This can be a sign of either big news or a serious PR crisis.
+This can be a sign of either big news or a severe PR crisis.
 In that case, you can use media outlets like PRWeb or PR Newswire to send press releases to their audience.

 Press Release: Traditional media

 You can send a press release to traditional media, including newspapers, magazines, radio, TV, and podcasts.
 Again, these are the media your readers/viewers will most likely see.
 According to Paul Routledge, a press release aims to reach the media, not necessarily create a “media buzz” of interest to potential consumers.

 It’s no secret that the internet is pretty huge.
 Many people use it for social networking, emailing, and, yes, even making business connections.
 That makes social media networks so valuable for small businesses.
 With Twitter, LinkedIn, and even Facebook, there are plenty of ways to promote your company.

 The best place to reach journalists, if you’re not a big name, is through Twitter.
 Jefcoate Odonnell wrote: Following the right people with critical keywords and hashtags (known as “routing”) will give you the best chance of getting noticed.
 More than that, you must follow journalists who regularly cover the subjects your company is passionate about.
 For example, a copywriter on living will and power of attorney will be a good combination if you’re dealing with life insurance.